FaithKovi/aws-bootcamp-cruddur-2023/journal/week1.md

 We are going to use Postgres and DynamoDB local in future labs We can bring them in as containers and reference them externally

-Lets integrate the following into our existing docker compose file:
+Integrated the following into our existing docker compose file:

 ### Postgres